numenta/htmresearch/README.md

 What you should understand about this repository
 ================================================

-- the contents can change without warning or explanation
-- the code will change quickly as experiments are discarded and recreated
+- the code can change quickly and without warning as experiments are discarded and recreated
-- it might not change at all for a while
-- it could just be plain wrong or buggy for periods of time
-- code will not be production-quality and might be embarrassing
+- code will not be production-quality, buggy, or well documented
-- comments and questions about this code may be ignored
-- Numenta is under no obligation to properly document or explain this codebase or follow any understandable process
-- repository will be read-only to the public
 - if we do work with external partners, that work will probably NOT be here
 - we might decide at some point to not do our research in the open anymore and instead delete the whole repository

 We want to be as transparent as possible, but we also want to move fast with these experiments so the finalized algorithms can be